Connectors Overview

 - Publish -- the generated content is pushed to the connected platform.

-If the publishing step fails (e.g., due to network issues or expired credentials), the scan still completes and the generated files are available for manual download.
+If the publishing step fails (e.g., due to network issues or expired credentials), the scan still completes and the documentation remains available in the portal.